The Drifters: Post-Atlantic career

+In 1972, as a by-product of the Northern soul scene, the group had three big chart hits in the UK with reissued material from the mid-1960s: "Saturday Night at the Movies", "At the Club", and "Come On Over to My Place".
+None were previously hits in the UK (though they had all been hits in the US), and all went top 10.

-The Drifters moved to England and continued with several different vocalists, and a songwriting and producer team led by long-term Drifters fan Roger Greenaway.
-They issued four albums between 1973 and 1976 and had U.K. chart hits with "Like Sister & Brother", "Kissin' in the Back Row of the Movies", "There Goes My First Love", and "You're More Than a Number in My Little Red Book".
-Butch Leake and Grant Kitchings of The Ink Spots replaced Sheppard and Thomas.
+The Drifters, their career rejuvenated, moved to England and continued with several different vocalists.
+New material was written and overseen by songwriter/producer (and long-term Drifters fan) Roger Greenaway, usually working in conjunction with other partners.
+The group issued four albums between 1973 and 1976, and became a major UK chart act, scoring 9 top 40 hits in that same timespan.
+The hits started with 1973's "Like Sister and Brother" (lead vocal by Fredericks), and included a string of extremely popular numbers sung by Moore, including "Kissin' in the Back Row of the Movies" (a number 2 hit in 1974), "There Goes My First Love" (which hit number.
+3), and "You're More Than a Number in My Little Red Book" (which peaked at number 5).
+In America, only "Kissin' in the Back Row of the Movies" made any chart impression, reaching number 83 on the R&B charts.

+The Drifters had their last hit in 1976, "You're More Than a Number in My Little Red Book".
+While the Drifters kept recording, they never released another chart hit in the UK or the US.

+Personnel turnover remained frequent.
+Butch Leake and Grant Kitchings of the Ink Spots replaced Sheppard and Thomas in 1973.
 Fredericks was replaced by Clyde Brown during the next year, and Kitchings by Billy Lewis the year after.
 Leake was replaced by Joe Blunt in 1976, making the lineup Johnny Moore, Clyde Brown, Joe Blunt, and Billy Lewis.
 Faye Treadwell renamed the group's management company Treadwell Drifters Inc.

 Moore left in 1978 and was replaced by Ray Lewis.
 Blunt and Billy Lewis left in 1979 and were replaced by the returning Johnny Moore and former Temptations lead Louis Price.
 Moore left again in late 1982, along with Clyde Brown.
 They were replaced by two returning members, Ben E. King and Bill Fredericks.